 Using the Tor network is one effective way to lower your risk of browser fingerprinting.

-Search engines, and Google in particular, collect and store many pieces of information about us.
-Some of this data gets passed along to third-parties, as well.
-Luckily, there are some great alternatives to Google that don’t force you to give up so much of your privacy.
+Search engines, and Google in particular, collect and store a good deal of information about us, some of which gets passed to third-parties.
+Luckily, there are some great alternatives to Google that don’t force you to give up so much of your online privacy.

 One of the most popular search engines for PCs and Android that doesn’t collect user data is DuckDuckGo.
 Another advantage of using this search engine is that it doesn’t use your previous search history to structure your search results.